Matthew Hurst: Domestic career

 Hurst signed a rookie contract with Lancashire in September 2022.
 He made his List-A debut for Lancashire on 1 August 2023 against Essex.
 He scored his first half century on 20 August 2023 against Middlesex when he scored 66 from 42 balls.

-On his first-class debut, he scored an unbeaten half century against Nottinghamhire in September 2023 in Division One of the County Championship.
+On his first-class debut, he scored an unbeaten half century against Nottinghamshire in September 2023 in Division One of the County Championship.
 The following week he hit a new top score as he hit an unbeaten 76 against Kent.

 In May 2024, he hit a first-class century for the first time, scoring 104 against Nottinghamshire.
 He signed a new three-year contract with Lancashire after the conclusion of the 2024 season.

 In September 2024, Hurst was drafted by the Perth Scorchers for the 2024–25 BBL.

 International career

 An England U19 international, he scored a century against Sri Lanka U19 in 2022.
 He was selected for the U19 Ashes away against Australia U19 in the 2022-23 winter.
-He was a substitute fielder for the senior England side during the 2023 home Ashes series.
+He was a substitute fielder for the senior England team during the 2023 home Ashes series.
 In October 2024, he was named in the England Lions squad for their tour of South Africa.